KjellSchubert/coroutines-python-javascript/readme.md

       }
     }

-So this code yields [Bluebird.js](https://www.npmjs.org/package/bluebird) promises, with the co feeding the values these promises resolve to back into the coroutine.
+So this code yields [Bluebird.js](https://www.npmjs.org/package/bluebird) promises, with co feeding the values these promises resolved to back into the coroutine.
 This code looks exactly like the equivalent sync/blocking code would look like, except for having been peppered with a few 'yield' expressions.
 Note that both 'yield' and 'yield*' work fine here, whereas Python's asyncio enforces the usage of 'yield from'.
 I'm still not sure why exactly btw.